Volvo S60 Common Problems and Solutions

 Problem:

-When you pull away, are you hearing a thumping or thudding noise coming from the engine?
-If so, this is an indication that the engine stabilizers (mounts) are broken.
-On an automatic car, you may also hear this noise when you change from drive into reverse and vice versa.
+When you pull away, do you hear a thumping or thudding noise coming from the engine?
+If so, this indicates that the engine stabilisers (mounts) are broken.
+On an automatic car, you might also hear this noise when switching from drive to reverse and vice versa.

 Solution:

-You will need to replace the engine stabilizers to fix this problem.
+You will need to replace the engine stabilisers to resolve this issue.

 Difficulty level